(MOST RECENTLY UPDATED: 09/22/2024)

 While it is highly probable that the quality of intern functioning/performance is consistent with interns across the country, there may be occasions when intern functioning/performance become either an issue or concern.
 It is the primary clinical supervisor who makes the initial determination whether the intern’s functioning/performance is below that expected of interns to the point it becomes an issue or a minor concern (major concerns are a determination made by the ITC).
 Any issue, minor concern, or major concern that has associated documentation will be kept in the intern’s file.

-When there is an issue with intern functioning/performance. the clinical supervisor has concluded there is a deficiency that does not rise to the threshold of a concern, but is important enough to address during supervision.
+When there is an issue with intern functioning/performance and the clinical supervisor has concluded there is a deficiency that does not rise to the threshold of a concern, but is important enough to address during supervision.
 Issues do not require remedial formalized intervention plans in addition to discussion of the issue during supervision.
-As well, there is no involvement with the ITC nor the intern’s school’s training director when there are simply issues that need addressed.
+As well, there is no involvement with the ITC nor the intern’s school’s training director when there are simply issues that need to be addressed.
 At the usual weekly supervision, the supervisor will make it clear to the intern that there is an issue to be addressed.
 The supervisor discusses with the intern what the specific issue is, why it is an issue, what needs to be done for the issue to be satisfactorily resolved, and a time frame by which issue resolution is expected.
 Issues raised by the primary clinical supervisor will be noted on the Supervision Competency Checklist and the Intern Quarterly Review document, and that it has been satisfactorily resolved.
 Should an issue not be satisfactorily resolved after a series of supervisory meetings, then the primary clinical supervisor determines whether the issue has become a minor concern.

 A minor concern is generally defined as the primary clinical supervisor’s determination that the level of impairment or deficiency in intern functioning/performance is not a violation of law, nor a substantial ethical boundary crossing, and does not have a substantial negative impact on clients, LSPS, the community, or the intern.
 It is an impairment that typically responds favorably to dialogue and other non-complex corrective remediation strategies.